danielharrell/open-eyes-lect-2017-18/Open.md

 his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has broken.
-But what is it, then, that remains intact, in cases of openness to be praised?
+But what is it, then, that stays intact, in cases of openness to be praised?
 And if it is intact, then why call these cases of being open, rather than cases of being closed?